QuKunLab/APEC/examples/README.md

 #### If users want to entirely reproduce the figures in APEC paper, please create a new python 3.6.8 environment in anaconda/miniconda, and install APEC in the environment.
-APEC will install following packages in specific versions:
+APEC will install specific versions of the following packages:

     numpy==1.16.2
     scipy==1.0.0